Little Britches (outlaw): Imprisonment

 The two young women were tried for horse theft and the sale of alcohol to the Indians before U.S. District Judge Andrew Gregg Curtin Bierer, Sr. (1862-1951) at his court in Guthrie in Logan County, capital of the Oklahoma Territory.
 Little Britches was incarcerated for two months in the Guthrie jail (under the name Jennie Midkiff, from her first husband of six weeks) as a material witness in a murder trial.
 She had witnessed a shooting while working as a domestic.
 Little Britches' two-year prison sentence for horse theft and selling whisky to the Indians began in 1895 at the Massachusetts Correctional Institution in Framingham.
 She was released in October 1896, under terms of good behavior, and returned to her parents.
 Her final years are unknown, though some stories circulated that she married for a third time, reared a family, and led an exemplary life thereafter in Tulsa, Oklahoma.
+Her time and place of death are unknown.

 Cattle Annie received a one-year sentence and was also sent to Framingham in 1895.
 Because of poor health, she was paroled, but remained in Framingham for some time.